Disqualified ballots could make a difference in the outcome of close elections

 The curiously high rate of disenfranchisement among Latino voters could mean altered election outcomes.

-Experts and voters themselves have suggested a variety of explanations for signature rejections among Latino voters, including language barriers, education levels and implicit bias.
+Experts and voters themselves have suggested a variety of explanations for signature rejections among Latino voters, including language barriers, education levels and

 “I’m not surprised that Latin-American sounding names are thrown by the wayside,” Reyes said about InvestigateWest’s analysis.
 She doesn’t believe her signature should be suspect.
 Like other kids in her Benton County school, she said, she learned cursive long ago, and her parents even helped her practice at home.